ChrisHarig/PythonChallenges/README.md

 # PythonChallenges

-This is a collection of small projects, most of which are challenges I found online.
+A collection of small projects, most of which are challenges I found online.

-I'll list the projects with their descriptions below.
+## Subheader
 1. DailyProgrammer#399.py
-2.